Time to Prepare Your Estate Plan? Consider These Estate Planning Tips

 Also remember that an estate plan is not a static document that you can “set and forget.”
 We recommend reviewing your estate plan every two years, or when any major life event such as marriage, divorce, or death occurs among your beneficiaries.

 Betterment customers can log in to their Betterment accounts today to make sure their beneficiaries are up-to-date.
-After logging in, click your name in the top-right corner of the Summary page to get to your Settings page, and then click on Accounts to view or update your beneficiaries.
+After logging in, navigate to “Settings,” and then select “Accounts” to view or update your beneficiaries.

 Remember, talking about death and illness is never easy.
 But having a plan in place now will give you peace of mind when you and your loved ones most need it.